francoabaroa/docs/django/getting-started/index.html.md

 pip freeze > requirements.txt
 ```

 That's it!
-We're ready to deploy on Fly.
+We're ready to deploy on Fly.io.

 ## flyctl